-Laurie Simon Hodrick is a visiting fellow at the Hoover Institution, Visiting Professor of Law and Rock Center for Corporate Governance Fellow at Stanford Law School, and the A. Barton Hepburn Professor Emerita of Economics in the Faculty of Business at Columbia Business School.
+Laurie Simon Hodrick is a visiting fellow at the Hoover Institution, a visiting professor of law and Rock Center for Corporate Governance Fellow at Stanford Law School, and the A. Barton Hepburn Professor Emerita of Economics in the Faculty of Business at Columbia Business School.

-Professor Hodrick served as the Founding Director and Chair of the Advisory Board of the Program for Financial Studies at Columbia Business School from 2010-2015.
-She has also served as Treasurer and Finance Chair of a 501(c)(3) charitable organization.
+Professor Hodrick served as the founding director and chair of the Advisory Board of the Program for Financial Studies at Columbia Business School from 2010 through 2015.

 Professor Hodrick currently serves as an independent director for Roku (NASDAQ:ROKU), SYNNEX (NYSE:SNX), and PGIM (formerly Prudential retail) Funds.
 She is designated as an audit committee financial expert.
 Professor Hodrick served as an independent director for Kabbage, Corporate Capital Trust (NYSE:CCT), and Merrill Lynch Investment Managers.

 Professor Hodrick received a BA in economics, summa cum laude, from Duke University and a PhD in economics from Stanford University.